IBM-Cloud/ansible-collection-ibm/docs/ibm_is_backup_policy_plan.rst

     Indicates whether the plan is active.

-  attach_user_tags (False, list, None)
+  name (False, str, None)
-    User tags to attach to each backup (snapshot) created by this plan.
-If unspecified, no user tags will be attached.
+    The user-defined name for this backup policy plan.
+Names must be unique within the backup policy this plan resides in.
+If unspecified, the name will be a hyphenated list of randomly-selected words.

+  backup_policy_id (True, str, None)
+    (Required for new resource) The backup policy identifier.

   copy_user_tags (False, bool, True)